 If you stored your RV in below-freezing temperatures, the cables can be affected by expansion and contraction as temperatures fluctuate.
 If stored in hot weather, the heat can speed up the breakdown of coatings and connections.

 If you have a trailer or fifth wheel you'll have both a 12-volt DC battery powered system and a 120-volt AC electrical system like the one that powers your house.
 If you drive a motorhome, you'll have a separate 12-volt DC system for the vehicle's automotive system.

 Basically, your plug-in outlets, refrigerator, air conditioner, microwave oven, and larger appliances are powered by AC.
 Some, like your refrigerator, are powered by multiple systems under different circumstances.
-A three-way refrigerator has switches to power it by 12-volt battery or propane.
+A three-way refrigerator has switches to power it by a 12-volt battery or by propane.

 Your circuit breaker is the safety switch for power surges coming through the AC system.
 Make sure you know where your circuit breakers are located.
-You can mark your circuit breaker, like you do at home, to indicate which breaker controls which appliances and outlets in your RV.
+You can mark your circuit breaker, as you do at home, to indicate which breaker controls which appliances and outlets in your RV.

 Fans for the stove, furnace or vents, water pumps, overhead lights, radio, and just about everything else are powered by the DC system.
 Fuses like those used in cars are used for shutting off power to these electrical circuits.
 Make sure you know where your fuses are located.

 Additional Power Safety Systems